-Unemployment insurance provides temporary income for workers who are unable to work through no fault of their own.
-Unemployment insurance benefits are paid weekly, in an amount generally based on a worker's earnings in the prior calendar year.
+Unemployment insurance provides temporary income for employees (but not workers who are self-employed, independent contractors or consultants) who are unable to work through no fault of their own.
+Unemployment insurance benefits are paid weekly, in an amount generally based on an employee's earnings in the prior calendar year.
 To be eligible, you must be able to work, be seeking work, be willing to accept a suitable job, and be federally authorized to work, in addition to meeting other criteria.